Quick Picks

 Why Customer Support Software Matters in 2026

 We ran 200+ test support tickets through all 5 platforms over 4 weeks, measuring AI resolution rates, response times, and agent satisfaction.
 89% of consumers switch to a competitor after a poor support experience.
-Customer support is no longer a cost center it is a retention engine.
+Customer support is no longer a cost center it's a retention engine.
 The right platform reduces first-response time, automates repetitive tickets, surfaces customer health signals, and turns support interactions into product feedback.
 The wrong one creates frustration for both agents and customers.

 The market has evolved in two directions.
 Traditional help desks like Zendesk and Freshdesk excel at high-volume ticket management with structured workflows, SLA tracking, and omnichannel routing.
 Modern messaging platforms like Intercom blur the line between support, sales, and product engagement proactive messages, in-app chat, and conversational bots that resolve issues before a ticket is created.